-Susan Page responds to debate critics: ‘The refusal to answer a question, I thought, could be telling.’
+Susan Page responds to debate critics: ‘The refusal to answer a question, I thought, could be telling’

 At one point in the debate, Page held her hands up and reminded the candidates to follow the rules their campaigns had agreed to.
 But she interjected far less than Wallace had and was far less combative.

 “I thought he had a much more challenging task than I did," she said.
 “I did try to learn from his experience.
-It made me try to think about what can you do to control the time.
-What can you do if people talk over each other."
+It made me try to think about, what can you do to control the time?
+What can you do if people talk over each other?"

-Page, the longtime Washington bureau chief for USA Today, said she wanted the debate to be fair to both Pence and Harris, “so that both candidates got some tough candidates and some easy questions.”
+Page, the longtime Washington bureau chief for USA Today, said she wanted the debate to be fair to both Pence and Harris, “so that both candidates got some tough questions and some easy questions.”
 In the end, both candidates had nearly identical speaking time, even though many viewers initially came across with the impression that Pence talked far more.

 She selected nine topics for the debate but was only able to ask candidates about eight of them, leaving immigration on the cutting-room floor.
 “I was really sorry that we didn’t get to that,” she said.
 “We could have done nine more topics that were all very important, and I would definitely put immigration high on that list as something I wish we could have talked about.”